hotzings/Operation-get-pic-of-Scythe-elbow/notes.md

 # random shit

-add a drunk hobo origin for harrnort
+improve drunk origin for harrnort

 add achievements for getting all music discs and getting the banners from brewing mod